hauldhut/drivergene/README.md

 #### 2. Pipeline

 ![Figure1](https://imgur.com/B4831A1.png)
-Figure.
-1 | Workflow for identification and analysis of driver genes.
-The workflow comprises two stages, which are identification & analysis, in which the former uses the OncodriveFML and OncodriveCLUSTL to identify driver genes with somatic mutation data as input, and the latter performs the four most widely focused analyses to deal with those drivers.
+Figure 1.
+Improved analysis pipeline for identification and analysis of driver genes.
+The scheme comprises two stages: identification and analysis, in which the former uses the OncodriveFML and OncodriveCLUSTL to identify driver genes with somatic mutation data as input, and the latter performs the four most widely focused analyses to deal with those driver genes.
 Abbreviation: CNV, Copy number variations.

 Here, we use the METABRIC breast cancer (BRCA) dataset as an example to demonstrate the general usability of our workflow to (1) identify and (2) analyze the driver genes.
 #### 3. Implementation